halperta/rhe309k-fall2014/site/assignments/presentation.md

 Your presentation will be evaluated according to the following elements:

-* Coherence and effectiveness of emotional appeals
-* Coherence and effectiveness of logical appeals
+* Appropriateness of presentation style
 * Overall clarity of argument
 * Effectiveness of performance (clarity, engagement, confidence)
 * Effectiveness of visuals (if using)